GreyCorbel/CosmosLite/README.md

 ## Authentication
 Module supports OAuth authentication with AAD in Delegated and Application contexts.

-No other authentication mechanisms are currently supported - I don't plan to implement them here and want to focus on RBAC only.
-Target audience is both ad-hoc interactive scripting (with Delegated authentication) and backend processes (authentication with ClientSecret or X.509 certificate)
+No other authentication mechanisms are currently supported - I don't plan to implement them here and want to focus on RBAC and OAuth only.
+Target audience is both ad-hoc interactive scripting (with Delegated authentication) and backend processes with explicit app identity (authentication with ClientSecret or X.509 certificate) or implicit identity (authenticated with Azure Managed Identity)

-Authentication uses simple library that implements Public and Confidential client flows.
+Authentication uses simple library that implements Public and Confidential client flows, and authentication with Azure Managed Identity.

 For Public client flow, authentication uses well-known ClientId for Azure Powershell by defsault, or you can use your app registered with your tenant, if you wish.

 For Confidential client flow, use own ClientId with Client Secret or Certificate.

+For Azure Managed identity, supported environments are Azure VM and Azure App Service / App Function - all cases with System Managed Identity and User Managed Identity.

 Library relies on Microsoft.Identity.Client assembly that is also packed with module.